 Add melted coconut oil, sugar, mashed banana, almond milk and vanilla extract to a bowl and whisk until smooth.
 If the mixture is too cold and coconut oil begins to solidify, simply pop in the microwave for a few seconds.

-Add wet to dry ingredient lightly combine.
+Add wet to dry ingredients lightly combine.
 Do not over mix.
 (The muffin batter will be quite thick).

 Take a paper towel to the shredded carrots to absorb any excess moisture.
 Fold in the carrots and raisins.